0xdea/oneiromancer/README.md

 > -- John Carmack

-Oneiromancer is a research engineering assistant that uses a locally running LLM that has been fine-tuned for Hex-Rays pseudo-code, to assist with code analysis.
+Oneiromancer is a research engineering assistant that uses a locally running LLM that has been fine-tuned for Hex-Rays pseudo-code, to aid with code analysis.

 TODO: improve description, add screenshot